D4wnstar/aetherwisp/Electromagnetism/Circuitry/Electromotive force.md

 ### Flux rule
 In the specific case of a loop of [[electric current]] moving through a static [[magnetic field]], an emf is produced by the work done by whatever is pulling the loop being converted into a push of the charges by the magnetic field.
 This form of emf is called **motional emf** and is the basis of generators, which transform mechanical energy into electrical one.
 The amount of motional emf can be found with a straightforward law called the **flux rule**:
 $$\mathcal{E}=- \frac{d\Phi}{dt}$$
 This tells us that the motional emf $\mathcal{E}$ is equal to the opposite of the change in the magnetic flux $\Phi$ through the loop.
 If you pull a loop out of a magnetic field, the flux reduces in time and the derivative is negative, which correctly yields a positive emf.
+It is the integral form of [[Faraday's law]].

 In fact, by studying [[electromagnetic induction]], we can generalize the flux rule to state that whenever a magnetic field going through a loop changes (for *any* reason, be it movement of the loop, of the flux, variation in the generating current, etc.), a emf equal to
 $$\mathcal{E}=- \frac{d\Phi}{dt}$$